naofumi0115/PAV-Training/README.md

 ## Liskov Substitution Principle :

-The Liskov Substitution principle was introduced by Barbara Liskov in her conference keynote "Data abstraction" in 1987.Barbara Liskov and Jeannette Wing formulated the principle succinctly in a 1994 paper as follows:
+The Liskov Substitution principle was introduced by Barbara Liskov in 1987.

->Let φ(x) be a property provable about objects x of type T. Then φ(y) should be true for objects y of type S where S is a subtype of T.

-The human-readable version repeats pretty much everything that Bertrand Meyer already has said, but it relies totally on a type-system:

->1.
-Preconditions cannot be strengthened in a subtype.
->2.
-Postconditions cannot be weakened in a subtype.
->3.
-Invariants of the supertype must be preserved in a subtype.

-Robert Martin made the definition sound more smoothly and concisely in 1996 :

->Functions that use pointers of references to base classes must be able to use objects of derived classes without knowing it.

-Or simply : Subclass/derived class should be substitutable for their base/parent class.
+>Subclass/Child class should be substitutable for their Superclass/parent class.

 It states that any implementation of an abstraction (interface) should be substitutable in any place that the abstraction is accepted.
 Basically,